algorandfoundation/docs/docs/get-started/devenv/index.md

 title: Set up your development environment

 To start building on Algorand, you need to prepare your development environment.
-A development environment consists of getting access to an Algorand node.
+A development environment requires getting access to an Algorand node.
 You need access to a node to submit new transactions, read blockchain data, and manage wallets.

 Let's take a look at the different options you have.

 ## 1. Sandbox

 The most-used option is setting up the **[Algorand sandbox](https://github.com/algorand/sandbox)**.
 The sandbox allows developers to create local, private networks.
 Moreover, you can quickly remove a network, reset its state, or spin up a new network.
 The only requirement for using the Algorand sandbox is installing Docker and Docker-Compose.
-Additionally, you can choose to connect to a real network and catch up to the latest round.
+Additionally, you can choose to connect to a real network and the sandbox will take care of catching up to the latest round.

 ## 2. Third-party API services